sikt-no/sds-komponentbibliotek/CONTRIBUTING.md

 npm run release --package=<package-name>
 ```

 **Note** You can always edit the changelog and commit before pushing if need be.

 Push tags:

 ```sh
 git push --follow-tags
 ```

 Open a merge request.
 When approved and merged publish package to registry:

 _TODO: Add publish step to CI-pipeline._

 ```sh
 npm publish --workspace=packages/<package-name> --access public
 ```

-#### Tips
+:information: _Tips:_

-- Test your package locally with [npm-link](https://docs.npmjs.com/cli/v8/commands/npm-link) before you publish to registry
+> - Test your package locally with [npm-link](https://docs.npmjs.com/cli/v8/commands/npm-link) before you publish to registry
-- Test the effect of scripts with the flag `-- --dry-run`
+> - Test the effect of scripts with the flag `-- --dry-run`
-- For a package first release skip version bump with the flag `-- --first-release`
+> - For a package first release skip version bump with the flag `-- --first-release`